Primary

 Set the bench between two low pulleys, not high ones.
 The cables should pull outward and downward, creating resistance you must overcome to press up and together.
 Touch handles at the top for peak contraction.

-Want Incline Cable Press in your program?
+See where Incline Cable Press fits in your weekly plan

 Set an incline bench between two low cable pulleys.